vicenteguerra/git-deploy/README.md

 ### SSH

-Generate an SSH key and add it to your account so that "git pull" can be run without a password.
+Generate an SSH key and add it to your account so that `git pull` can be run without a password.

 - [GitHub documentation](https://help.github.com/articles/generating-ssh-keys/)
 - [GitLab documentation](http://doc.gitlab.com/ce/ssh/README.html)